 Physically, the brain and body are still developing during the adolescent years.
 Substance use slows the development of the prefrontal cortex, the area of the brain responsible for decision making.
 This can lead to increased impulsivity and poor decision making skills.
 Research shows that adults who began smoking marijuana during their adolescent years lost an average of 8 IQ points between the ages of 13 and 38 years old.

 Substance abuse has a negative impact on all aspects of an adolescent’s life.
 It’s important that as a society we stop brushing substance abuse off as “just a phase” and start taking it more seriously.
-If you are noticing signs of substance abuse or substance dependence in your child, contact your local Rehab After Work and schedule an intake appointment with a substance abuse clinician.
+If you are noticing signs of substance abuse or dependence in your child, it may be time for a formal addiction assessment.
+Rehab After Work/Rehab After School provides assessments for teens in eastern Pennsylvania.
+Find a location near you to schedule an intake appointment for your child.